 The methodology used is set out in detail in the Servicio Nacional de Salud Methodological Manual for drawing up Clinical Practice Guidelines (2007 CPG Working Group).
-The GuiaSalud web site (www.guiasalud.es) contains material that sets out the information in detail, together with the methodological process followed in drawing up the CPG.
+The GuiaSalud Subject to updating. web site (www.guiasalud.es) contains material that sets out the information in detail, together with the methodological process followed in drawing up the CPG.